adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/authentication.md

 If you happen to mis-type the Authorized redirect URI, Google will tell you that the URI is wrong.
 I inevitably swap http for https.
-When this happens, it's an easy fix, but you have to wait a few minutes before the authentication system updates itself.
+When this happens, it is an easy fix, but you have to wait a few minutes before the authentication system updates itself.

 #### Microsoft Account Authentication

 The advantage of the Microsoft Account (or MSA, as it is known) is that you already have an account - you need one for Azure.
-So this is the first time I'm not going to explicitly tell you to sign up for an account.
+So this is the first time I am not going to explicitly tell you to sign up for an account.

 Your first step is to go to the [Microsoft Account Developer Center][13] and log on with your Microsoft account.
-You should use the same one as you use for Azure, but it's not required.
+You should use the same one as you use for Azure, but it is not required.

 ![Microsoft Account Developer Center][img14]